 Garrett: Selling to specialists requires extensive scientific knowledge and an in-depth understanding of the target patient population and available treatment pathways for the condition.
 For example, healthcare sales professionals calling on oncologists need to understand tumor types and other specialty-specific information that goes beyond a product’s features and benefits.

 Talking about features and benefits may not resonate with specialists, but patient outcomes will.
 Focusing the discussion on outcomes can help healthcare sales professionals gain more credibility with their customers and move the conversation away from a sales pitch.
-This will also resonate with providers whose pay is increasingly tied to outcome measures.
+This will also resonate with providers whose compensation is increasingly tied to outcome measures.

 What are some other ways that sales teams can offer meaningful support to specialty practices?

 Garrett: In today’s market, it is important to address the cost of specialty drugs, which are often subject to higher cost-sharing as a result of tiered formularies.
-Some specialists may worry that their patients could even delay or even forgo treatment due to high cost-sharing.
+Some specialists may worry that their patients could delay or even forgo treatment due to high cost-sharing.

 When the issue of cost comes up, sales teams should discuss coupons or co-payment cards that can help to lower patients’ cost-sharing burden and promote better medication compliance.
 Many companies also have patient assistance programs to help reduce or eliminate costs for qualified patients.
 When appropriate, they also should share health economics and outcomes research (HEOR) data and talk about avoidable emergency room visits, hospitalizations, surgeries and surgical complications, and post-acute care.
 This can help reinforce how a product takes costs out of the system.

-What are some of the pain points that trainers face when developing specialty drug training for their sales teams?
+What are some of the pain points that trainers face when developing specialty drug sales training for their teams?

 Garrett: One topic that often trips up sales professionals is the specialty drug supply chain.
 That’s why we developed a new training course on the “buy-and-bill” model that clearly describes how specialty products and payments flow through different distribution and reimbursement models.